Kosinkadink/jno/README.md

 *--EXEC_LIBS=/some/dir/libraries*: directory that Arduino IDE loads libraries from.
 By DEFAULT, this uses arduino's internal libraries/ directory, but this may be unsafe if your local lib/ contents have the same name as core libraries.

-*--BOARD=arduino:avr:boardname*: board that code should be compiled for.
+*--BOARD=boardname*: board that code should be compiled for.
 Possible 'boardname' choices include *uno* and *mega*.
-In the current release, they must be typed out as 'arduino:avr:boardname'.
-This will be improved later.
+For boardname options, use the *listmodels* command.

 *--PORT=/some/port*: port of arduino to upload code or start serial communication.
 On Linux, dmesg is useful in determing this.